digpublishing/catalogues-study/content/scholarly-content/value.md

 \

-> It feels like we don't have to have like a cutoff of what it has to look like in its finality.
-Like I wonder if digital catalogues should ever have like a final form.
-I think that's one of the limitations about thinking about past catalogues rather than some like new form of knowledge sharing.
+> It feels like we don't have to have a cutoff of what it has to look like in its finality.
+I wonder if digital catalogues should ever have a final form.
+I think that's one of the limitations about thinking about past catalogues rather than some new form of knowledge sharing.

 ## Digital catalogues can reach wider audiences